Anecortave acetate

 Anecortave (rINN) /ænəˈkɔrteɪv/ is a novel angiogenesis inhibitor used in the treatment of the exudative (wet) form of age-related macular degeneration.
 Although similar in chemical structure to the corticosteroid hydrocortisone acetate, it possesses no glucocorticoid activity.
 If it is approved, it will be marketed by Alcon as anecortave acetate for depot suspension under the trade name Retaane.
 No development has been reported since 2010.

 Potential applications

-In addition to treating wet-form age-related macular degeneration - aka. neovascular age-related macular degeneration, it has also been evaluated as a potential therapy for dry-form age related macular degeneration, as well as for reducing the intraocular pressure in eyes with ocular steroid injection-related glaucoma.
+In addition to treating wet-form age-related macular degeneration - neovascular age-related macular degeneration, it has also been evaluated as a potential therapy for dry-form age related macular degeneration, as well as for reducing the intraocular pressure in eyes with ocular steroid injection-related glaucoma.

 Synthesis

 Anecortave can be synthesized from a 17-oxosteroid:

 In addition to being synthesized from a 17-oxosteroid, anecortave acetate can be derived from cortisol by reducing the 11-beta hydroxyl on cortisol to a double bond between carbons 9 and 11 and the addition of an acetate group to carbon 21.
 This results in a molecule with no glucocorticoid or mineralocorticoid activity.